Abdurihim/discuz_x_uyghur/README.md

 Discuz!
-X3.1 Uyghur
+X Uyghur
 ==================

 The Uyghur localization of Discuz!
-X3.1 by the Nurqut Team ([Nurqut.net](http://www.nurqut.net))
+X by the Nurqut Team ([Nurqut.net](http://www.nurqut.net))